Three chair caning design samples

 Wide binding cane seat on rustic hickory rocker

-#2.
-Chair number two was a spline cane, machine-woven, pressed cane or cane webbing seat on a simple desk chair.
+#2. spline cane, machine-woven, pressed cane, cane webbing

-Because of all these various terms for the materials, this type of cane chair is referred to by many names and is sometimes very confusing.
+Because of the various terms for the materials, this type of cane chair is sometimes referred to by many different names and can be confusing.

 Spline cane or cane webbing seat on the left and hand caning or hole-to-hole caning on the right.